-Circular saws are portable and do great when making straight cuts in the workpiece.
-But circular saws aren’t the best in terms of precision since they provide limited support in keeping the wood steady in place while cutting.
+Circular saws are portable and work best when making straight cuts in the workpiece.
+But they aren’t very good in terms of precision since they provide limited support for keeping the wood steady in place while cutting.

 Check out our list of the… Best Circular Saws for Woodworking

 However, there are some other saw types available that use circular saw blades but go by different names such as…